 Watch the NY Activate Talk here.

 On June 10 2014, UNICEF convened an Activate Talk at United Nations Headquarters, as a side-event to “Contributions of Human Rights and the Rule of Law in the post-2015 Development Agenda”- a high-level event convened by the President of the General Assembly from June 9 to 10.
-The New York Activate Talk will highlight how innovative and participatory approaches can help overcome inequality and promote rights for the most disadvantaged children.
+The New York Activate Talk highlighted how innovative and participatory approaches can help overcome inequality and promote rights for the most disadvantaged children.
 The event was moderated by Femi Oke and featured the following speakers:

 - Saba Ismael (Pakistan) is the Executive Director of Aware Girls, a Peshawar-based NGO that she co-founded at the age of 15, along with a group of other young women, which works to empower women through training and advocacy.
 In 2010, she was a civil society representative at the Informal Interactive Hearing of the General Assembly with Non-Governmental Organizations, Civil Society and the Private Sector at the United Nations headquarters.